unisse-courses/s14-mp15/mp2/README.md

 Static page.
 Same for both guests and users.

 ## REVIEWS PAGE
-    GUESTS:
-    -Will only see the reviews from the users stored in the database - karnesutradb.ratings

-    USERS:
+    -Display reviews submitted
+    -Display awards of the restaurant
-    -'Write a Review!' button will open a modal -Submit a rating and it will be saved in the database - karnesutradb.ratings
+    -'Write a Review!' button will open a modal
+    -If guest, they will be redirected to the login page before submitting (Phase 3) -For now, when submitting a rating, it will be saved in the database -> karnesutradb.rating then it will display on the page

-    To implement in Phase 3:
-    -append the respective user name and profile picture from user who submitted rating form
+    * NO PROFILE IMAGE AND USER NAME YET BECAUSE IT IS NOT CONNECTED TO THE USER COLLECTION, NO ACCESS CONTROL (Phase 3)

 ## BOOK A TABLE PAGE
-Will be visible after logging in.
-Input booking details on the form and submit by clicking "Book Now", will be redirected back to reservation page.

-    To implement Phase 3:
-    -Include email of the user who booked
-    -alert box on reservation status
-    -Calendar will display the status of the time whether available (color green) or not (color red)

-Logout button at the bottom of the page, will redirect to Home page

 ## CONTACTS PAGE
 Static page.
 Same for both guests and users.

+#### On dummy data
+All names and data are not real or are not associated with any person. -->